South African rand gains as China data boosts risk-taking

-JOHANNESBURG, March 1 (Reuters) - The South African rand gained in early trade on Wednesday after China's manufacturing activity expanded at its fastest pace since April 2012, fuelling risk-on appetite globally.
+JOHANNESBURG, March 1 (Reuters) - The South African rand gained on Wednesday after China's manufacturing activity expanded at its fastest pace since April 2012, fuelling risk-on appetite globally.

 China is South Africa's largest trading partner, so positive news about the health of its economy tends to lift South African asset prices.